ionut1993255/neighborhood-explorer-frontend/README.md

 - **utils**: Contains `constants.js` for storing `API` URLs, `helpers.js` for utility functions and other helper files for better code organization.

 - **public/images**: Contains the project logo.

-Additionally, the project utilizes `React Hot Toast` for displaying toast notifications and `React Router DOM` for managing application routing.

-## How to Use

-1. Clone the `neighborhood-explorer-frontend` repository to your local machine.
-2. Navigate into the project directory using the command `cd your-project-folder`.
-3. Install dependencies using `yarn install`.
-4. Run the development server using `yarn start`.
-5. Open your browser and navigate to `http://localhost:3000` to view the application.

 Upon first access, users are redirected to the login page.
 After registering, users are redirected back to the login page.
 Unauthorized attempts to access routes result in a page not found message.
 Accessing the `/app` route redirects users to the login page.
 Enjoy exploring the `Neighborhood Explorer`!